Sheikh Lutfar Rahman

 Sheikh Lutfur Rahman (শেখ লুৎফর রহমান; 1881 – 30 March 1975) was a Bangladeshi serestadar, an officer responsible for record-keeping at the Gopalganj civil court in British India.
-His son Sheikh Mujibur Rahman was the founder of Bangladesh.
-Lutfar was a religious Muslim.
-He was also the paternal grandfather of the Sheikh Hasina.
+His son Sheikh Mujibur Rahman was the first president of Bangladesh.
+Lutfar was also the paternal grandfather of Sheikh Hasina.

 Early life

-Rahman was born in 1881 to a Bengali Muslim family in the village of Tungipara located in Gopalganj, Faridpur district, Bengal Presidency.
-He had Iraqi Arab ancestry through his father Sheikh Abdul Hamid, who was a direct descendant of 15th-century Muslim preacher Sheikh Awwal of Baghdad.
+Rahman was born in 1881 to the Bengali Muslim Sheikh family in the village of Tungipara located in Gopalganj, Faridpur district, Bengal Presidency.
+He had Iraqi Arab ancestry through his father Sheikh Abdul Hamid, who was a direct descendant of Muslim preacher Sheikh Abdul Awal Darwish of Baghdad in his 6th generation, who had arrived in the late Mughal era in Bengal.

 Lutfar Rahman was married to his paternal first-cousin Sayera Khatun, the daughter of his father's brother Sheikh Abdul Majid.
 He left home to find a job and worked in the Dewani court, today Gopalganj civil court.

 1971 Liberation War

 During the Bangladesh Liberation War, Lutfar Rahman and his wife Sheikh Sayera Khatun, along with the family of Sheikh Mujibur Rahman were put under arrest by the Pakistan Army.
 Initially, Lutfar Rahman and his wife were in Khulna at their younger son Naser's house in Khulna, but was later sent away to their ancestral home in Gopalganj.
 On 8 April 1971, the Pakistan Army looted ornaments and other valuables from the house and later bulldozed and set fire to it.
 The soldiers also shot dead four relatives and two servants of the household.
 The elderly couple were rendered homeless until the local Awami League activists built them a temporary shed which was also destroyed by the Pakistan Army after 20 days.
 They were then sent away to Dhaka where they were put under arrest with their elder son's family.